CynicDog/infra-tech-notes/README.md

 ```
 > You might need to install `curl` first by running `apt install curl`.
 Note that the port of the web app is mapped to 80.

-### Create a vite-react web app and Serve with nginx
+### Create a vite-react web app and Serve with nginx on Docker Container

 #### Turn off the Apache server if running.
 ```bash